Babywearing In Winter – The Mamalila Babywearing Coat

 You can get little winter booties from Mamalila which are thoughtfully designed not to fall off while being carried.
 These booties can be used as occasional shoes for short bursts of walking if baby wants to get down and explore!
 If little legs get tired and need a carry, the mamalila booties also work brilliantly over muddy shoes to keep your clothes clean.

 If like me, you feel the draught on your neck, you can wear a neck warmer like a Maxomorra tube scarf.
-Be careful to avoid regular scarves as these can prevent you having a clear view of baby’s airway, and could be potentially be dangerous if they ended up between you and your baby.
+Be careful to avoid regular scarves as these can prevent you having a clear view of baby’s airway.
+This could be potentially be dangerous if they ended up between you and your baby.

 You always need to be able to see your baby, so make sure they are not completely covered by the babywearing insert.